other-projects-mohsin/visual-text-recognition-exploration/README.md

 PARSeq

 ***
+## Code Understanding and Validation
-I attempted to understant and infer the code of [ViTSTR](https://github.com/roatienza/deep-text-recognition-benchmark), and [TrOCR](https://github.com/microsoft/unilm/tree/master/trocr).
+I attempted to understand and performed inference on the code of [ViTSTR](https://github.com/roatienza/deep-text-recognition-benchmark), and [TrOCR](https://github.com/microsoft/unilm/tree/master/trocr).